EntilZha/PyFunctional/README.md

 Similarly, there are several more set like functions in addition to `difference`.

 ### Querying to SQLite3
-`Scalafunctional` can submit a SQL query SQLite3 database files.
+`Scalafunctional` can submit a SQL query to SQLite3 database files.
 In `examples/users.db`, users are stored as rows with columns `id:Int` and `name:String`.
 Below are examples of querying them through `seq.sqlite3`.

 ```python